9 Activities and Exercises for a Brilliant Innovation Workshop

 How?

-• What the workshop will feel like
+• What the experience will feel like – Set expectations for the atmosphere and energy.

-• How you want them to behave
+• How you want them to behave – Establish ground rules for engagement and collaboration.

 Let’s dig into activities that will help you do that.